Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 Provide the tool with parameters your custom tool name and description - that's what LLM will see.
 Also, provide VLA-related parameters - as the name of your trained policy on HF hub, policy type, camera config (same you used during dataset collection).

 Then add created `pick_up_notebook` tool to the tools of your agent.
+You can create as many manipulation tools as you want.

 Our tool is a policy client, but all VLA computations are run on the server side.
 We need to run policy server - on Raspberry Pi only in case of light-weight ACT policy, on different computer for all other policies.
 Run your server with: